Copyright 2025 All Rights Reserved.

 Bureau County, Ill.
 (ECWd) –

-Bureau County held a county board meeting earlier this year, in the county courthouse, and when residents attempted to enter the courthouse with their cell phones to attend and record the meeting they we stopped by court security and told they could not enter the building with their phones.
+Bureau County held a county board meeting earlier this year, in the county courthouse, and when residents attempted to enter the courthouse with their cell phones to attend and record the meeting they were stopped by court security and told they could not enter the building with their phones.

 This was purportedly on orders of the Sheriff, and the county board knew, or should have known, this was an issue and that prohibiting any person from attending a public meeting with their cell phones violates the Open Meetings Act.